marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-02-post-google-it-support.md

 When you audit, you won't be able to submit graded assignments, take quizzes, or earn a certificate.
 This means you'll miss out on the crucial hands-on projects, which are a vital part of the program's value.

-Nonetheless, it may be worth investing time in exploring whether your country and/or its local institutions have some partnership in place or scholarship opportunities so to be able to enroll free of charge.
+Nonetheless, it may be worth investing time in exploring whether your country and/or its local institutions have some partnership in place or scholarship opportunities to be able to enroll free of charge.

-Especially for those of you who are based in Spain, the Spanish institution [Experiencia Fundae](https://experienciafundae.es/) offers grants to enroll not only to the Google IT Professional Certificate, but also to other Google Professional Certificates for free.
-In order to apply for a scholarship, [click here](https://experienciafundae.es/beca-google).
+Especially for those of you who are based in Spain, the Spanish institution [Experiencia Fundae](https://experienciafundae.es/) offers grants to enroll not only to the Google IT Professional Certificate, but also in other Google Professional Certificates for free.
+To apply for a scholarship, [click here](https://experienciafundae.es/beca-google).

 To summarize, these can be seen as the main takeaways from this course:
 - **Hands-on learning**: A strong focus on practical application that leads to meaningful learning.